-Prynsess Brazzle Commemorated By LADOT with a Rainbow Halo
+Prynsess Brazzle Commemorated By Ladot With A Rainbow Halo

-Prynsess Brazzle Commemorated With a Rainbow Halo
+Prynsess Brazzle Commemorated With A Rainbow Halo

 Halos were installed all over the city by the Los Angeles Department of Transportation (LADOT) to commemorate hit-and-run accident victims like Prynsess.
 The halos were placed to mark the locations where irresponsible drivers killed these innocent victims.